-Today, nearly one in three kids in America are either overweight or obese and at risk of developing a chronic illness.3 Obesity presents a health equity challenge, as well, as it negatively affects some populations more than others.4 There are a few no-brainer fixes to get our families eating healthier:
+Obesity presents a health equity challenge as it negatively affects some populations more than others.
+There are a few no-brainer fixes to get our families eating healthier:

 Help kids eat well at school.
 We can help address nutrition and hunger by providing children with healthy meals while they’re at school.

 Help people make informed choices about what they eat.
 The Affordable Care Act included a measure that requires chain restaurants now post nutrition information about the food they sell on menus and menu boards.
 We need to keep building on the rule by ensuring that it's fully implemented and enforced so consumers can make informed decisions wherever they shop for food.
 A number of studies show that menu labeling is effective in helping consumers choose healthier foods.2

 Wipe out food deserts.
 Many urban neighborhoods and rural towns have plenty of fast food chains and convenience stores but not enough grocery stores selling fresh, healthy and affordable food.
 The U.S. Department of Agriculture estimates that more than 29 million people in the U.S. live in a food desert.
 What’s more, a recent multistate study found that low-income census tracts had half as many supermarkets as wealthier tracts.3 Work with your city and county planners to change local policies that increase access to healthy food options.